subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload and organization
 >
-> 1. Create a new history and name it something meaningful (e.g. *Metaproteomics tutorial*)
+> 1. Create a new history and name it something meaningful (e.g. *Proteogenomics tutorial*)
 > 2. Import the three MGF MS/MS files and the FASTA sequence file from Zenodo.
 >
 >    > ### {% icon tip %} Tip: Importing data via links